 The Advantages of Rear Wheel Drive Cars that Draw a Loyal Fan Base

 Just like manual vs automatic or Ford vs Chevy, another ongoing automotive debate is front-wheel drive (FWD) vs rear-wheel drive (RWD).
 The rear wheel drive cars are prized for their more balanced performance and better handling.
-In fact, some unique advantages of rear wheel drive have earned it a large pool of loyal fan base.
+Some unique advantages of rear wheel drive have earned it a large pool of loyal fan base.
 Let’s find out what these benefits are.

 What Is Rear Wheel Drive?